 Much of the historical differences in inflation expectations between households and professional forecasters can be accounted for by the contribution of oil prices.
-This was originally observed by Coibion and Gorodnichenko (2015), who also attribute to oil shocks a sizable effect on consumer expectations.
-In our framework, the effect can only be present through common stationary cycles and trends.
-However, our results show a large idiosyncratic trend component in oil prices that, by construction, does not affect CPI inflation.
-Figure 8 plots it against the idiosyncratic consumers' expectation trend and provides suggestive evidence that consumer price expectations may actually have a persistent component related to oil prices.
-Our framework leaves it as unmodeled and to future research.
+This was originally observed by Coibion and Gorodnichenko (2015) who also attribute to oil shocks a sizeable effect on consumer expectations.
+In our framework the effect can only be present through common stationary cycles and trends.
+However, our results show that there is a large idiosyncratic trend component in oil prices which, by construction, does not affect CPI inflation.
+Figure 10 plots it against the idiosyncratic consumers' expectation trend and provides suggestive evidence that consumer price expectations may actually have a persistent component related to oil prices.
+Our framework leaves it as unmodelled, and to future research.